 Dodge Sprinter 2500 Recalls

-On some vehicles, the rear axle springs were produced using the wrong material.
-The springs may be too thick and could fail prematurely, increasing the risk of a crash.
-Dealers will inspect and replace the rear springs free of charge.
-The recall began November 3, 2008.
-The Sprinter recall number is H26.
+On some vehicles, the rear suspension springs were produced using the wrong material.
+The springs may fail prematurely, increasing the risk of a crash.

 There are various areas of a vehicle that are bolstered with reinforcements to protect occupants in a collision.
 One area is the "C-pillar," or the area on the side of the vehicle behind the front doors.
 On some Sprinter vans, the C-pillar protection pads were not installed, which poses a safety risk.

 Vehicles equipped with a diesel engine may stall, increasing the risk of a crash.